Mic92/nixpkgs-review/README.md

 nix-shell> nixpkgs-review merge
 # It is also possible to upload the result report from here
 nix-shell> nixpkgs-review post-result
+# Review-comments can also be shown
+nix-shell> nixpkgs-review comments
 ```

 ## Using nix-review in scripts